message/iata/AE.md

 - passengers younger than 12 years;
 - passengers with disabilities;
 - passengers arriving from Bangladesh, India, Nepal, Pakistan or Sri Lanka.
 16. Passengers entering or transiting through Abu Dhabi (AUH) must have a printed negative COVID-19 PCR test taken at most 72 hours before departure of the last direct flight to United Arab Emirates.
 The test result must be in Arabic or English and must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
-Passengers arriving from Egypt, Ethiopia, Lebanon or Sudan must have a QR code in the test result.
+Effective 1 June 2021, passengers arriving from Egypt, Ethiopia, Lebanon or Sudan must have a QR code in the test result.
 - This does not apply to:
 - passengers younger than 12 years;
 - passengers with disabilities;